 • Washington Federation of Independent Schools (WFIS) – wfis.org

 Seattle Girls’ School does not discriminate on the basis of race, national or ethnic origin, sexual orientation, or family composition in administration of its educational policies, admissions policies, employment policies, scholarship and loan programs, and athletic and other school administered programs.
-Seattle Girls’ School admits students who identify as female, regardless of their biological sex.
+Seattle Girls’ School admits female students, regardless of the gender they were assigned at birth.